nuno927-tech/skywatch/README.md

-# SatMap — Live Satellite & ISS Tracker
+# SkyWatch — Live Satellite & ISS Tracker

 A single-file web app that tracks the ISS and hundreds of satellites in real time, rendered on a beautiful 3D globe.
 Live orbital data (TLEs) from